Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe

 Is spiralized squash more expensive?

-Buying pre-spiralized squash is more expensive, but it’s a good splurge (and huge time saver) if you can manage it for a healthy, great side dish.
+Buying pre-spiralized squash is more expensive, but it’s a good splurge (and huge time saver) if you can manage it for a nutritious great side dish.
 No peeling.
 No cutting.
-If you’ve every cut fresh butternut squash you will know it’s not easy.
+If you’ve ever cut fresh butternut squash you will know it’s not easy.

 Is butternut squash healthy?